kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 ---
 code: true
 type: page
-title: Replicate to a sql database using Genegic events
+title: Replicate to a sql database using Generic events
-description: How to replicate to a sql database using Genegic events
+description: How to replicate to a sql database using Generic events
 ---

-# Replicate to a sql database using Genegic events
+# Replicate to a sql database using Generic events

 ## Requirements